 How is connective tissue grafting done?

 The first step is to make a pouch in the gums.
-Then Dr De Andrade takes some tissue from the roof of your mouth and then puts the tissue into the pouch and closes the area back.
+Then one of our doctors will take some tissue from the roof of your mouth and put it into the pouch, then close up pouch.
 The roof will be sutured and the tissue will regenerate and integrate with your gums.
 Generally, we can cover up almost all of the recession.

 What Kind of Healing Can Be Expected?

 In the days following your surgery your graft will change colors, it will be red, pink, white, purple.
-At this time the graft is acquiring blood supply from its new home, the recession site.
+At this time the graft is acquiring blood supply.
 It will change shape and color over the next two weeks.
 It will take up to 6 weeks for it to look like normal pink tissue.
-Following 14 days of your procedure any remaining sutures will be removed by your Las Vegas periodontist.
+Two weeks after your procedure any remaining sutures will be removed.
 The graft may appear bumpy even after 6 months of healing.
-At this time Dr DeAndrade may reevaluate the area and smooth out any residual bumps.
-This process does not cause any major discomfort.
+At this time Dr DeAndrade or Dr. Allen may reevaluate the area and smooth out any residual bumps.
+This process will only cause minor discomfort.

 How To Take Care Of Your Graft?

-Try to avoid contact with the portion that has been grafted.
-Take the prescribed medications on time.
+Try to avoid contact with the portion that has been grafted, and take the prescribed medications on time.
 You should not brush the site of graft for at least a week.
-However, after 2 weeks you need not exercise special care while brushing.
+However, after 2 weeks you are fine to brush, just take care while brushing near the graft.
 You may expect slight blood oozing mixed with saliva following your surgery.
 Limit your physical activities to minimum for the first 48 hours to prevent bleeding.
 If there is bleeding from your graft site then don’t apply any pressure to the graft or it can fail.
 You may place gauze on either side of the graft but not on it.